February 3rd, 2009

 You claim might not get a settlement in your favor.
 If the dispute does not end in your favor, then you can dispute the claim with the National Consumer Assistance Center.
 This will require that you are equipped with the documentation and evidence of the inaccuracy.
 And despite all that work, if the item gets removed, the creditor may put them back on the report afterward.
 If it is believed that the credit bureau is in violation of the FCRA, then the Attorney General’s office should be contacted.
 There is the option to sue the bureau or creditor in state or federal court.

-If you’d rather solicit a credit repair company to help with dispute your errors, check out Lexington Law Firm.
+If you’d rather solicit a credit repair company to help with disputing your errors, check out Lexington Law Firm.

 Photo Credits: 1